FelixOnline/v2/content/articles/2016-2-5-medics-circle-line-will-be-alcohol-free.md

 imported: true
 ---

-The ICSM Student Union has been forced to reign in its plans for RAG week, due to growing pressure from the college over recent alcohol\-fuelled bad behaviour.
+The ICSM Student Union has been forced to reign in its plans for RAG week, due to growing pressure from the college over recent alcohol-fuelled bad behaviour.

 The annual Circle Line Pub Crawl usually involves a charity bucket election for ICSM RAG at stations around the Circle Line, as well as stops as multiple pubs along the way.
 The night usually ends at the Clapham Grand.